emircanyilmaz2000-droid/Promt-Architect/README.md

 Developed within the Faculty of Design at Darmstadt University of Applied Sciences, Prompt Architect was conceived as part of the research framework [It worked right away with ChatGPT](https://github.com/414design/it_worked_right_away_with_chatgpt).

 The collective explores how open language models and “vibe coding” can expand design processes without relying on closed, proprietary systems.
-The project argues for a conscious engagement with AI — not as automation, but as reflection.
+The project argues for a conscious engagement with AI, not as automation, but as reflection.
 It reclaims digital tools as spaces of creative structure, where design, language, and intelligence meet.

 ### Live Demo: [**Prompt Architect**](https://emircanyilmaz2000-droid.github.io/Promt-Architect/)